 13. Miko Hughes got to keep that park

 This is when you know you’re leading a charmed life.
 Just a little kid, Miko Hughes got to play on a park which had been built specifically for him and New Nightmare for the scene when Dylan climbs to the highest point of his jungle gym and tries to offer himself to heaven to see his dead dad.
-New Line was just going to destroy the set after filming, and as luck would have it Hughes’ parents lived in the desert with plenty of free acreage.
-So, New Line let them take the park with them via flatbed trucks meaning Hughes grew up with an actual park more or less in his back yard.
-Hughes also got to keep Dylan’s stuffed animal Rex, which is cool and all but the park seems like a (literally) bigger deal.
+New Line was just going to destroy the set after filming, but as luck would have it Hughes’ parents lived in the desert with plenty of free acreage.
+So, New Line let them take the park via flatbed trucks, meaning Hughes grew up with an actual park more or less in his backyard.
+Hughes also got to keep Dylan’s stuffed animal Rex, which is cool and all but …park….backyard.
+You lucky, Miko Hughes.